autodesk-platform-services/aps-directToS3/README.md

 # Description

-Node.js utility for the new binary transfer in Autodesk Forge services.
+Node.js utility for the new binary transfer in Autodesk Platform Services.

 ## Running locally

 - clone this repository, and `cd` to the project folder in terminal
 - install Node.js dependencies: `yarn install`
 - prepare an OSS bucket to upload/download your files to/from
-- generate a Forge access token with `data:read`, `data:write`, and `data:create` scopes
+- generate a APS access token with `data:read`, `data:write`, and `data:create` scopes
 - run any of the scripts in the _test_ folder, for example:

 ### Uploading local file to OSS bucket (loading the entire file into memory first)